LokSrc/twitch-emotes-discord/README.md

 fetching with streamer/uploader searches, so a [list](/app/streamers.json) of streamers/uploaders is used and updated [] while bot is running.

 # Usage
-Clone the repository and run docker.sh.
+Clone the repository and replace 'TOKEN HERE' in .env with your bot token.

+## Running with docker
-After that run docker-run.sh to start the docker container.
+Run docker.sh and after that run docker-run.sh to start the docker container.

+## Commands

 Now you can add the bot to a server or use it in dm channels with following commands: